peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Divide(
         PeterO.Numbers.EDecimal divisor);

 Divides this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns the result.
+When possible, the result will be exact.

 <b>Parameters:</b>